dstc0116/de_challenge_2022_06/readme.md

 3. train test split
 4. Model training and prediction
+   - random forest and decision tree are used
 5. Prediction based on given parameter:
    Maintenance = High
    Number of doors = 4